Taron686/bitfield/README.md

 ### Arrow jumps

 Use an object with an `"arrow_jump"` key to draw a routed arrow from the left or right margin towards a specific bit column.
+The `arrow_jump` value identifies the bit column to hit, while `start_line` picks the lane centre the arrow begins from.
 The basic configuration looks like:

 ```json
 {"arrow_jump": 10, "start_line": 0, "layout": "left", "end_bit": 18}
 ```

 The arrow starts at the centre of `start_line`, runs horizontally from the selected margin, and finishes at the centre of the target bit.
+When `end_bit` is omitted the arrow lands on the bit column given by `arrow_jump`.
 When the provided bit index is less than the lane width (the renderer's `bits` configuration), it is treated as a column number within the final lane reached by the arrow path (the last of `start_line`, `jump_to_first`, and